Interradical motion can push magnetosensing precision towards quantum limits

 Recent work comparing SCRP models in terms of the quantum Cram\'{e}r--Rao bound (QCRB) \cite{opt24, Holevo2011_QCRB}, which sets a fundamental limit on parameter estimation precision \cite{bayat25, levmet25}, showed a partial approach towards the QCRB in the limits of quantum system complexity, i.e.\ when increasing the number of hyperfine couplings towards biologically representative numbers.
 However, the precision fell short of that of the QCRB by more than an order of magnitude.
-In this letter, we demonstrate that intrinsic interradical motion can drive magnetosensing in SCRPs to over 90\% of the quantum limit, achieving up to sub-degree angular precision, challenging the prevalent notion that environmental noise and molecular motion would preclude sensitivity near the quantum limit.
+In this work, we demonstrate that intrinsic interradical motion can drive magnetosensing in SCRPs to over 90\% of the quantum limit, achieving up to sub-degree angular precision, challenging the prevalent notion that environmental noise and molecular motion would preclude sensitivity near the quantum limit.
 Specifically, we consider driven radical-pair systems, motivated by prior findings showing how Landau-Zener-St\"{u}ckelberg-Majorana (LZSM) transitions \cite{Ivakhenko2023_LZSM} can enhance chemical signal contrast \cite{drive22}, with similarly periodic driving also having been shown to boost precision in quantum thermometry \cite{glatthard22}.
 We establish quantum limits by considering the relationship between radical motion and the QCRB for FAD$^{\bullet -}$/W$_{\mathrm{C}}^{\bullet+}$ as a representative radical-pair in cryptochrome, with our results informing more broadly about systems subject to electron spin-spin interactions, such as EED and/or exchange couplings.

-\textit{Radical-Pair Model.}---We consider radical-pairs interacting with an external magnetic field and magnetic nuclei via Zeeman and hyperfine interactions, respectively.
+\textit{Radical-Pair Model.}---We consider radical-pairs interacting with an external magnetic field and magnetic nuclei via Zeeman and hyperfine interactions, respectively, as shown in Fig.~\ref{Fig:schematic}(a)--(c).
 The time-independent part of the Hamiltonian defining these interactions is

 where the Larmor precession frequency $\vec{\omega}_{i} = - \gamma_{i}\mathbf{B}$ is given by the product of the magnetic field $\mathbf{B} = B_{0}(\sin \theta \cos \phi, \sin \theta \sin \phi, \cos \theta)$, with $B_{0}$ denoting the magnitude ($\sim50\,\mu$T for the geomagnetic field), and the electron gyromagnetic ratios.
 The electron spin in the $i$th radical is denoted ${\mathbf{\hat S}}_{i}$, whilst the nuclear spin ${\mathbf{\hat I}}_{i,j}$ is coupled to the $i$th electron spin via hyperfine coupling tensors ${{\mathbf{A}}_{i,j}}$.
 Additionally, we introduce time-dependent dipolar and exchange interactions between electron spins and random-field relaxation (RFR).
 The time-dependent part of the Hamiltonian that defines these interactions is